-As a professional teacher (voice and piano), in 2013 Mr. M. was recognized as a Top Teacher for student retention, communication with parents and staff, general positive feedback, and overall professionalism.
-In addition, both his voice and piano students regularly receive superior ratings at the local National Federation of Music Clubs festivals; earn leading roles in school productions; and place in local talent shows.
+And not being a stranger to accomplishments in teaching (voice and piano), in 2013 I was recognized as a Top Teacher for student retention, communication with parents and staff, general positive feedback, and overall professionalism.
+In addition, both my students regularly receive superior ratings at the local National Federation of Music Clubs festivals; earn leading roles in school productions; and place in local talent shows.

 P.S.
 For potential voice students, how many of you want to be a famous opera singer?
 My guess is, not many of you (to say the least :) However, what if I say, who would like to pretend they’re a famous bullfighter, a bird catcher (who likes to dress like a bird), an Ancient Egyptian, or a King or Queen while singing awesome music?
 Hopefully, more of you would try it.
 That’s why I love opera and classical singing.
 So I encourage you to watch, not just listen to, classical singing before you turn it down.
 You may be surprised at how cool it can be.